The Logic Primer™

 • Complicated systems accumulate enough unlikely problems that over time, an unlikely problem is likely.

 In short, trust nothing, at least for the purposes of problem-solving.
-Most of us have some natural ability in one or two of the techniques below already, even if you've never deconstructed them in such a specific catalog.
+Most of us have some natural ability in one or two of the techniques already, even if you've never deconstructed them in such a catalog.
 Some ideas just seem like plain common sense.
 But habit, fatigue, hesitation, personal uncertainties, internal culture, etc. can quickly and effectively quash many of our innate abilities to apply these concepts naturally.
 Others do not come quite so naturally, unless your name happens to sound a bit like Einstein or Aristotle.

 Divide and Conquer